-A number of studies have found significant changes of temperature3 and humidity4 on decadal time scales and attributed much of these changes to human influence^{5,6,7}.
-There even was a claim published in Nature8 and featured on the respected PBS scientific series NOVA9 that the diurnal temperature range (DTR) defined as the difference between the daily maximum and minimum temperatures, changed by over 1 °C in the hours following the grounding of commercial airplanes over North America after Sept.
+A number of studies have found significant changes of temperature [3] and humidity [4] on decadal time scales and attributed much of these changes to human influence [5-7].
+There even was a claim published in Nature [8] and featured on the respected PBS scientific series NOVA [9] that the diurnal temperature range (DTR) defined as the difference between the daily maximum and minimum temperatures, changed by over 1 °C in the hours following the grounding of commercial airplanes over North America after Sept.
 11, 2001.
 The change in DTR was attributed to a lack of aircraft contrails which act like clouds reflecting sunlight during the day and radiation from the Earth's surface at night.
-Some policy makers, notably former U.S. Vice President A. Gore, have cited these studies to emphasize the need for immediate action10.
+Some policy makers, notably former U.S. Vice president A. Gore, have cited these studies to emphasize the need for immediate action [10].

 A warmer atmosphere is expected to significantly affect the Earth's climate.
-The Clausius-Clapeyron equation shows that saturation vapour pressure increases exponentially with temperature.
-Increasing water vapour pressure may increase precipitation^{11,12} and affect storm intensity^{13,14,15}.
-Increases in water vapour are also likely to be larger in the Arctic than in the equatorial regions due to melting ice.
-Water vapour is a greenhouse gas and global climate models predict the greatest warming will occur near the Earth's poles16.
+The Clausius-Clapeyron equation shows that saturation vapor pressure increases exponentially with temperature.
+Increasing water vapor pressure may increase precipitation [11,12] and affect storm intensity [13-15].
+Increases in water vapor are also likely to be larger in the Arctic than in the equatorial regions due to melting ice.
+Water vapor is a greenhouse gas and global climate models predict the greatest warming will occur near the Earth's poles [16].

 Several recent studies found a global increase in surface absolute humidity that they attributed to human influence.
-One group found the global mean water vapour pressure increased by 0.11 hPa per decade5.
+One group found the global mean water vapor pressure increased by 0.11 hPa per decade [5].
 The increases were strongly correlated with temperature increases.
-Another group examined data taken using a microwave satellite imager and found the total atmospheric moisture content over oceans increased by 0.04 hPa per decade during 1988-20066.
+Another group examined data taken using a microwave satellite imager and found the total atmospheric moisture content over oceans increased by 0.04 hPa per decade during 1988-2006 [6].
 A third group examined data taken at over 15,000 weather stations and ships during 1975-2004.
-Relative humidity increases of 0.5 to 2% per decade were found over the central and eastern U.S., India and western China that were associated with an increase in temperature and absolute humidity7.
+Relative humidity increases of 0.5 to 2% per decade were found over the central and eastern U.S., India and western China that were associated with an increase in temperature and absolute humidity [7].
 The latter increased by as much as 6% per decade over parts of Eurasia.

-This paper presents some examples showing how abrupt changes likely caused by changes in instruments or climate variability can affect trends.
-We show how step discontinuities can be found when determining temperature and water vapour trends.
+This paper presents some examples showing how abrupt change likely caused by changes in instruments or climate variability can affect trends.
+We show how step discontinuities can be found when determining temperature and water vapor trends.
 Finally, the issue of possible change in the diurnal temperature range following Sept.
 11, 2001 is examined.

-II.
-Data Description
+2. Data Description

-Hourly records of temperature and relative humidity as well as daily amounts of precipitation are available from Environment Canada beginning for most airport stations in 1953^{17} and from the University Corporation for Atmospheric Research (UCAR) in the U.S. for the period $1948-2005^{18}$.
-American data for 2006-2010 can be purchased19.
+Hourly records of temperature and relative humidity as well as daily amounts of precipitation are available from Environment Canada beginning for most airport stations in 1953 [17] and from the University Corporation for Atmospheric Research (UCAR) in the U.S. for the period 1948-2005 [18].
+American data for 2006-2010 can be purchased [19].
 The fraction of hours for which data were present averaged 95% for the 74 Canadian stations and 80% for the 235 American stations.
 For each station, seasonal and annual averages were computed for every year.
-Seasons were defined as: winter (December - February), spring (March - May), summer (June - August) and autumn (September - November).
-The seasonal average was only computed if observations existed for \geq 30% of all hours and \geq 25% of all hours in each 4 hour period.
+Seasons were defined as: winter (December-February), spring (March-May), summer (June-August) and autumn (September-November).
+The seasonal average was only computed if observations existed for $\geq 30\%$ of all hours and $\geq 25\%$ of all hours in each 4 hour period.